Important Changes to Marketplace Health Insurance Plans in 2026

 Here’s how to prepare for these changes:

-Review Your Plan: Open Enrollment for 2026 begins November 1, 2025.
+Open Enrollment for 2026 begins November 1, 2025.
 Take the time to review your current plan and see if it still meets your needs.
+Understanding your coverage is vital for your mental health care.

-Explore Alternatives: If your Marketplace plan is no longer available or affordable, look into other options, including Medicaid, employer-based insurance, or private plans.
+If your Marketplace plan is no longer available or affordable, look into other options.
+This includes Medicaid, employer-based insurance, or private plans.
+Finding the right fit for your situation can make a significant difference.

-Seek Help: Certified application counselors and insurance brokers can help you navigate the Marketplace and find the best plan.
+Certified application counselors and insurance brokers can help you navigate the Marketplace and find the best plan.
 Learn more here.
+Don’t hesitate to reach out for assistance.

-Plan Ahead: Consider your mental health care needs when budgeting for insurance costs to avoid interruptions in treatment.
+Consider your mental health care needs when budgeting for insurance costs.
+This will help you avoid interruptions in treatment.
+Being proactive can lead to better outcomes.

 As Your Provider